Chapter 1: The Wish

 The world seemed to hold its breath, and in those precious seconds it was as if time had tried desperately to delay the death, but at the same time make it all the more excruciating.
 The silence was broken by a shrill scream that cut through the air.

 All Kagome could see was red.
 Blood dripped to the ground as it leaked through Inuyasha's haori.
-He had suddenly manifested in front of her and took the hit that would've promised her quick death.
+He had somehow ran in front of her and took the hit that would've promised her quick death.

 "Inuyasha," Kagome whispered, hardly believing what was happening before her eyes.
 She caught him as he staggered toward her and carefully leaned him onto her shoulders.

 "K-Kikyou," he breathed out, not noticing Kagome wince at the sound.
-He turned away from her shoulder to look at the miko in the distance.
+He turned away from her shoulder to search for the miko in the distance.

 She felt him pull away.
 "Don't move.
 You'll worsen your wound," she said, tugging the back of his haori to stay him.
 But he brushed off her hands and pushed forward.